-- A. The Public Works Director shall have the authority to adopt administrative rules and regulations as well as specifications and design standards interpreting this chapter and governing the use, operation, and management of the storm water utility. - B. The City shall create and maintain administrative rules and regulations that provide additional policy, criteria, and information for the proper implementation of the requirements of this chapter.
-Design and construction of storm water facilities shall meet the minimum water quality performance standards contained in the specifications and design standards this chapter and any applicable administrative rules. - A.C.
-Activities regulated by this chapter may be subject to further regulation by administrative rules and regulations and/or specifications and design standards.
-No permit or approval issued pursuant to this chapter shall relieve a person of the responsibility to secure permits and approvals required for activities regulated by any other applicable federal, state, and/or local law, rule, code, act, permit, and/or ordinance.
+- A. The Director shall have the authority to adopt administrative rules interpreting this chapter and governing the use, operation, and management of the storm water utility. - B. The City shall create and maintain administrative rules that provide additional policy, criteria, and information for the proper implementation of the requirements of this chapter.
+Design and construction of storm water facilities shall meet the minimum water quality performance standards contained in this chapter and any applicable administrative rules. - C. Activities regulated by this chapter may be subject to further regulation by administrative rules and/or specifications and design standards.
+No permit or approval issued pursuant to this chapter shall relieve a person of the responsibility to secure permits and approvals required for activities regulated by any other federal, state, and/ or local law, rule, code, act, permit, and/or ordinance.